spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 Once the configuration is set, click on **Save** to save the settings.
 To run the project export, click on the context menu button for the project again, and click on **Export Launcher**->**Linux**

 ![Export Linux](/images/blog/o3de-ros2-export-project/export-launcher-linux.png)

-When the process is complete, the exported project will be located in folder named **MyRobotSimulationGamePackage** in the path **~/O3DE/Projects/MyRobotSimulation/build/export/**
+When the process is complete, the exported project will be located in a folder named **MyRobotSimulationGamePackage** in the path **~/O3DE/Projects/MyRobotSimulation/build/export/**

 # Creating a Docker Image
  The exported project can now be stored into a compressed archive and distributed to other Ubuntu 22.04 hosts to use.
 However, in order to run the project successfully, they must conform to the same general requirements for O3DE and ROS2.
 This means that the runtime environment must closely match the same environment as O3DE (minus the build tools).
-Another approach to distribution is to use containerization.
-Containers gives us a portable and consistent mechanism to distribute and execute our simulation across different machines and environments.
+For this project to be portable and easy to distribute, we will use Containerization.

-For this blog, we will use [Docker](https://www.docker.com/) and the [NVIDIA Container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
+For this blog, we will use [Docker](https://www.docker.com/) for the Containerization platform in conjunction with the [NVIDIA Container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

 ### Installing Docker Engine

+Install Docker Engine for Ubuntu using the Docker installation instructions.
+The following is a quick cheat-sheet to install Docker Engine using the apt repository based onDocker’s apt instructions.

 Install Docker Engine for Ubuntu using the [Docker Installation instructions](https://docs.docker.com/engine/install/ubuntu/).
-The following is a quick cheat-sheet to install Docker Engine using the **apt** repository based on the [Dockers's apt instructions](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+The following is a quick cheat-sheet to install Docker Engine using the **apt** repository based on the [Docker's apt instructions](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

 #### 1. Set up Docker's **apt** repository
 ```bash